PedroRorato/Kanbanto/README.md

 # Kanbanto
-This system is being developed for academic purposes.
+This Kanban system is being developed for academic purposes.

 ## Use Cases
 ## Class Diagram